remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

     Within your wordpress admin panel, please Click on Appearance => Widgets then
 on the right hand side select where you would like to place TrafficFeed link in,
-then drag 'TEXT' widget where you would like to use TrafficFeed.
+then drag "TEXT" widget where you would like to use TrafficFeed.
     Use shortcode for display link exchanges.
     [TF-SHOW show="receive_div"].
 For displaying page link exchanges [TF-SHOW show="receive_dir"].
 For displaying Link directory